Computational Thinking LessonQuick View

 RobbotResources

-A simple poster to help explain the four concepts of Computational Thinking: Decomposition, Pattern Recognition, Abstraction and Algorithm Design!
+Download my poster which includes example task ideas on how to apply computational thinking problem solving skills to Art.
+The poster includes a range of tasks and classroom ideas that use key computational thinking skills!
 Computational Thinking is a skill set that can be used across the curriculum, not just within computer science!
 The logical approach to solving a problem means that it’s application can be used to develop and improve students ability to deal with difficult problems in a more rational way.
 The aim of my posters is to make you realise that many of the brilliant tasks that teachers facilitate week in, week out actually include computational thinking.
 It’s just a matter of making it more explicit!
+Update: High Resolution 2560x1440 in both PNG & JPEG Please leave a review!!!